June 2022 – Shine a Light on Brain Injury

-This past year has been a dark year for many due to the debilitating impacts of COVID-19.
+The past two years have been a dark period for many due to the debilitating impacts of COVID-19.
 Community programs and social activities that provided support and social interaction were drastically restricted due to public health concerns, increasing isolation and mental health issues.

 However, even during these dark days we found hope.
 Now more than ever before, Ontarians can empathize with the isolation and fear individuals with a brain injury experience every day of their lives.
 This new understanding and empathy offer a unique platform to raise awareness about brain injury and its impacts on more than 500,000 Ontarians.

 Throughout the pandemic, organizations across the country showed immense resilience as they adapted to support their clients by providing virtual programs.
 OBIA was no different and guided the way by quickly transitioning all in-person programs to a virtual platform.
 OBIA also sought out unique ways to continue to provide education, awareness, and support remotely.

 As we begin to see the light at the end of the tunnel with the pandemic, through mass vaccinations and reduced case rates, we are hopeful that many people will, in time, be able to once again venture out and regain their social networks and supports.

 However, we are reminded of the many people with brain injuries who will remain isolated and afraid.
 The understanding we have gained from our own experiences with isolation this past year will drive OBIA’s ongoing passion to shine a light on brain injury and support those impacted by brain injury in Ontario.